-The purpose of this report is solely to describe the scope of testing performed on those C/C areas identified in the SAUPs, and the result of that testing, and not to provide an opinion on control or compliance.
+This report is intended solely to describe the scope of testing performed on those C/C areas identified in the SAUPs, and the result of that testing, and not to provide an opinion on control or compliance.
 Accordingly, this report is not suitable for any other purpose.
 Under Louisiana Revised Statute 24:513, this report is distributed by the LLA as a public document.

 Windham & Reed CPA, L.L.C.
-DeRidder, Louisiana May 3, 2022
+DeRidder, Louisiana May 18, 2023